josgiort/RPIPredictionComparison/README.md

 python ConfusionMatrix.py

-File "dataset_inference.txt" contains the TS-Fam testing set of RPIembeddor With the first program, RPIembeddor is run on the sequences of TS-Fam and the predictions are stored in "result_table.txt" Then from this last file the confusion matrix is created and the metrics are obtained with the second program.
+File "dataset_inference.txt" contains the TS-Fam testing set of RPIembeddor.
+With the first program, RPIembeddor is run on the sequences of TS-Fam and the predictions are stored in "result_table.txt".
+Then from this last file the confusion matrix is created and the metrics are obtained with the second program.